Michael Camille: Life

 Michael Camille was born in Keighley, Yorkshire, on 6 March 1958.
-He studied English and Art History at Peterhouse, Cambridge, graduating with a first class honours degree in 1980 and with a PhD in 1985.
+He attended Oakbank Grammar School, Keighley, and studied English and Art History at Peterhouse, Cambridge, graduating with a first class honours degree in 1980 and with a Doctor of Philosophy (PhD) degree in 1985.
+His doctoral thesis was titled "The illustrated manuscripts of Guillaume de Deguileville's 'Pelerinages', 1330-1426".

 Immediately after obtaining his doctorate he began work at the University of Chicago, where he remained for the rest of his short career.
 He was best known for applying post-structuralist ideas to questions of medieval art history.
 In 1996 he visited Medieval Times with Ira Glass for a segment of This American Life.
 In 2001 he was awarded a Guggenheim Fellowship.

 He died of a brain tumor on 29 April 2002.
+The Michael Camille Essay Prize was established in his honor, for his brilliance in art history.